jfflbnntt/DeckHand/README.md

 - Automatically calculate spell points based on mage deck
 - Make suggestions based on category, mage, points remaining, and current cards in deck
 - Save multiple deck configurations, group by mage, tactic types, etc
+- Create and configure custom and pre-defined 'packets' of cards (2-4 or so) that work well together or have a specific tactic or theme

 Random Notes
 ------------